anutkk/sphericalgeometry/README.md

 # sphericalgeometry
-A Python module of various spherical computational geometry related functions.
+A Python package for spherical computational geometry.

-This module contains various spherical geometry functions that I needed and could not find in well-known libraries.
+This package contains various spherical geometry functions that I needed and could not find in well-known libraries.
-The functions work on sets of points on the unit sphere.
+The functions work on sets of points on the sphere.

+The package's API is focused for simplicity, casuality and easiness of use.
+Inputs are arrays of geographic coordinates and outputs are scalars or arrays of geographic coordinates.
+Specifically, the package is **not** object-oriented.

+## Requirement

+* Python >= 3.6
+* Numpy
+* Scipy
 ## High-level functions

 * `sphere_convhull` - Computes the spherical convex hull of a set of points on the unit sphere.